|

 for some madrone, and a handful of white and blue oaks.
 Just past the

-1 mile marker you'll reach a signed junction with Serpentine Loop Trail.
+1 mile marker you'll reach a signed junction (16) with Serpentine Trail.
 Continue

-straight on Serpentine Loop Trail.
+straight on Serpentine Trail.
 (Option: you can shorten this hike

 under shade created by tall California bays, then reemerges in grassland.

-At 1.43 miles, turn right onto the service road and continue the featured
+At 1.4 miles, turn right onto Old Stage Road and continue the featured

 hike).